Packing List

 Nicotine Products

-- You must provide your own products.
-Bring a supply for your duration in services or request Sunday visitors to bring additional products.
-(Staff will not buy them for you & please do not ask other clients to buy or give you theirs.)
+• You must provide your own products.
+Staff will not buy nicotine products for you & please do not ask other clients to buy or give you theirs.

 Food and Snacks